 Over the last several months we ran a test that allowed more than 100 news publishers from North America, Latin America, Europe, India and Australia to identify and label stories as “breaking news” on Facebook.
 We found that people engaged more actively with stories marked as breaking news, showing us that this product helps people find news that’s important to them.

 Starting today, we’re:

-- Beginning to test in more markets.
-We will expand the test to more countries in Europe and Asia to understand how people interact with breaking news in different countries.
+- Continuing to test in more markets.
+We continue to test this feature in Europe and Asia to understand how people interact with breaking news in different countries.

 “The “Breaking News” indicator is a step in the right direction for Facebook to increase transparency and urgency in people’s News Feeds.” – Cynthia Collins, Off-Platform Editor, The New York Times

 We’re also making the breaking news product better.
 We launched third-party integrations with platforms like Social News Desk and SocialFlow, allowing publishers to more easily post breaking news stories through these third-party platforms.
 And we’ve made adjustments to the product based on feedback from our partners, allowing publishers to add the breaking news label after a post is live and delete a label from a post before the label has expired.